ShowCoin/show-android/readme.md

 Adopt Inject Dependency Technology to decouple business module and reduce the amount of coding, which help engineers to implement complexity function efficiently.
 ##### MVP
-MVP will actualize the view decoupling from business logic, ensure the flexibility to provide the foundation for incremental iterative development.
+MVP will actualize the view decouple from business logic, ensure the flexibility to provide the foundation for incremental iterative development.

 ##### Network